eswarren18/roamio/README.md

 - **Social Media Functionality**: Ability for users to message one another in an instant messanger, as well as capability to add other users to project, share comments on other users' events, and more!
 - **Secure Login with 0Auth**: Expanding our users' ease in logging into Roamio!
 - **User Reviews and Ratings**: Allow users to rate and to review events and locations!
-- **AI-Powered Chat Assitanct**: Integrating a useful AI chat agent to help users plan their next vacation!
+- **AI-Powered Chat Assitant**: Integrating a useful AI chat agent to help users plan their next vacation!